shivanshdave/2020-432/projects/project1/README.md

             describe that is interesting to you.
       - Next, we want you to provide a plot of the ROC curve for the “final model” in the entire data set.
+      - You should display an appropriate (corrected through validation) estimate of Nagelkerke R-square and the C statistic for your final model, using the entire data set.
       - The final part of your summary of the final model should be a nomogram with a demonstration of a predicted probability associated with two new subjects of interest that differ in